Nick-Hud/Experiments-with-Inheritence/README.md

+The different commits are the different tasks
+Felt like an easy way to do it and i wanted to play with github Enjoy

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.